joomlatools/joomlatools-console/README.md

 Joomla Command Line Tools
 =========================

-This is a script developed by Joomlatools to ease the management of Joomla sites in [Joomlatools vagrant box.](https://github.com/joomlatools/joomla-vagrant)
+This is a script developed by [Joomlatools](http://joomlatools.com) to ease the management of Joomla sites.

+It is designed to work on Linux and MacOS.
+Windows users can use it in [Joomlatools Vagrant box](https://github.com/joomlatools/joomla-vagrant)

 For available options, try running: